steven-albanese/minimal-mistakes/_pages/about.md

 ---
-defaults:
-values:
 title: "About"
 layout: single
 excerpt: "Hi!"
 sitemap: false
 permalink: /about/
 author_profile: true
 ---

 My name is Steven Albanese.
 Currently, I am in my 4th year as a a PhD student